Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: STATE ESTIMATION

+While an onboard sequential state estimator relies solely on gyroscope measurements for state updates, motion capture data can be extensively leveraged offline for system identification and design of the state estimator.
+An initial analysis of model performance, comparing process and measurement model predictions against motion capture and gyroscope data with the experimental setup detailed in Section \ref{sec:results}, revealed that the resulting error residuals were distributed with non-zero mean and non-Gaussian statistics (see Fig.~\ref{fig:model_resid}).
+While the exact source of these biases is unclear, they are likely attributable to unmodeled dynamics and the inherent non-Gaussian uncertainties arising from representing pose as a Cartesian position and heading~\cite{Long2012-hf}.
+These residual distributions violate the zero-mean Gaussian assumptions of traditional Kalman filters, motivating the use of data-driven residual learning to correct these discrepancies.

-Given the nonlinear process dynamics, and demonstrated noise characteristics that are non-zero-mean and/or non-Gaussian (see Fig. \ref{fig:model_resid}), an unscented Kalman filter (UKF) augmented with Gaussian processes (GPs) was selected as the sequential filtering algorithm.
-The GP-UKF framework was originally introduced in~\cite{Ko2007-db}; here, we employ the ``Enhanced-GP'' variant, in which GPs model the process and measurement residuals, as opposed to the full process and measurement models.
-This residual-learning formulation was shown in~\cite{Ko2007-db} to outperform both the standard UKF and the conventional \mbox{GP-UKF}, even when trained with sparse data.
+In this work, we employ an Unscented Kalman Filter (UKF) augmented with Gaussian processes (GPs) as the sequential filtering algorithm.
+GPs are non-parametric, data-driven models with a probabilistic formulation that integrates readily with probabilistic state estimators.
+The \mbox{GP-UKF} framework was originally introduced in~\cite{Ko2007-db}; here, we employ the ``Enhanced-GP'' variant, in which GPs are used to model the process and measurement residuals rather than the full process and measurement models.
+This residual-learning formulation was shown in~\cite{Ko2007-db} to outperform both the standard UKF and the conventional \mbox{GP-UKF}, even when trained on sparse data.